SPD Professional Study-Degree Seeking

-- Full-time employees must have been employed full-time for at least six (6) continuous months prior to applying for funding.
+- Non-Bargaining full-time employees must have been employed full-time for at least six (6) continuous months prior to applying for funding.

 - Part-time instructional employees must be currently employed at the College with at least 225 contact hours accumulated (equivalent of one term of hours for a full-time college credit instructor: 15-hour load x 15 weeks in a term) within a two-year period prior to applying for funding.

 - Part-time non-instructional employees, excluding student employees, must have completed 600 hours of employment within a two-year period prior to applying for funding.
 Student employment positions are ineligible for SPD travel and professional study funding.

 - Part-time employees who are employed in both instructional and non-instructional non-student positions will need to work the minimum required hours within a two-year period prior to applying for funding.
 The hours in each category will be weighted to determine if this criterion is met.
 Example: an employee who works 56.25 instructional hours, which is 25 percent of the 225-hour requirement, and 450 non-instructional non-student employment hours, which is 75 percent of the 600-hour requirement, will be considered to have met the requirement because the combination equals 100 percent of the minimum requirement.

 - Collective Bargaining Faculty members are not eligible for SPD tuition benefits, as provided by Article 23 of the Collective Bargaining Agreement.